Vivan24/Hangman_Project/README.md

 #### Quick Summary

-This program runs the hangman game although with 7 lives.
-It allows you to guess the word by using your letters
+This program runs the hangman game with **7** lives.

+It allows you to guess the word letter by letter.

+The game also provides you with important information.
+As a list of examples:
+* How many lives you have remaining
+* The current word (what is guessed and what isn't)
+* Shows all your previous guessed letters
+* Informs you if you guessed the letter before
+* Informs you if your guess not a letter (character not in alphabet, longer than 1 character, or no input)

 ## Overview